paraickenny/SARS-CoV-2_WI-GMF/README.md

 # SARS-CoV-2_WI-GMF
-Data repository for NextStrain build files from SARS-CoV-2 genomes
+Various scripts used at Gundersen Medical Foundation to analzye SARS-CoV-2 genomes and process sequencing files